Filipino Diet Meal Plan for Weight Loss (Free 30-Day Meal Plan)

-Nutritional requirements differ by age, hence the meal plan in this article may not be the best for those in their 60s.
+Nutritional requirements differ by age; hence the meal plan in this article may not be the best for those in their 60s.
 The food and beverages that make up their healthy diet may need to be different as older persons will need to consume less for some nutrients and more for others, in general.
-For a safe, individualized meal plan, a consultation with a registered nutritionist-dietitian is advised.
+A consultation with a registered nutritionist-dietitian is advised for a safe, individualized meal plan.

 4. I see some foods in the meal plan that I am allergic or intolerant to.
 What should I replace them with?

-Learning how to substitute ingredients with what is in the recipe and its alternative cooking methods should come in handy.
-You should be able to make necessary changes in the meal plan according to your medical conditions such as having food allergies and intolerances.
-For example, if you are allergic to eggs, you may choose to use tofu instead as they have almost similar nutritional values.
+Learning how to substitute ingredients and alternative cooking methods should come in handy.
+You should be able to make necessary changes in the meal plan according to your medical conditions, such as having food allergies and intolerances.
+For example, if you are allergic to eggs, you may use tofu instead, as they have almost similar nutritional values.

 5. I suffer from an eating disorder, specifically binge-eating disorder.
 How can meal planning help me?

-Controlling food consumption with a systematic approach is critical while recovering from Binge Eating Disorder (BED).
-Structured eating is the process of planning meals in order to have a healthy, balanced diet and a pleasant connection with food.
-When it comes to your dietary demands, a registered nutritionist-dietitian can guide you with your meals and eating habits.
+Controlling food consumption systematically is critical while recovering from Binge Eating Disorder (BED).
+Structured eating is planning meals with a healthy, balanced diet and a pleasant connection with food.
+Regarding your dietary demands, a registered nutritionist-dietitian can guide you with your meals and eating habits.

-The free meal plan in this article is low in calories for a normal, healthy individual who has a recommended Total Energy Requirement (TER) that ranges from 2,000 to 2,500 calories in a day.
+The free meal plan in this article is low in calories for an average, healthy individual with a recommended Total Energy Requirement (TER) that ranges from 2,000 to 2,500 calories daily.

-A low-calorie diet is a structured eating plan that limits daily caloric consumption, usually to lose weight.
+A low-calorie diet is a structured diet that limits daily caloric consumption, usually to lose weight.
 This entails eating between 1,200 and 1,500 calories per day, resulting in a calorie deficit that can contribute to weight loss.
-On the other hand, a low-carbohydrate diet prioritizes protein and fat, thus carbohydrates such as grains, starchy vegetables, and fruits are limited.
+On the other hand, a low-carbohydrate diet prioritizes protein and fat; thus, carbohydrates such as grains, starchy vegetables, and fruits are limited.
 Its goal is to make the body burn stored fat for energy, resulting in weight loss.